-The internet is vast and there are a lot of medical sites available.
+The internet is vast, and there are a lot of medical sites available.
 It’s easy to get lured into these sites and believe that we have a certain condition even if we haven’t seen a doctor.

 Also, our family members are great at giving us opinions on conditions they believe we have, but until a medical professional gives you an official diagnosis, the Social Security Administration (SSA) won’t likely approve your claim based on an alleged impairment.

 Examples include attending therapy, taking prescribed medications, seeking alternative treatment like yoga or meditation, or even scheduling follow-up appointments with your doctor.

 Mental health disabilities are serious.
 However, one condition alone may not be enough for you to receive a favorable decision.
 Let’s say you have depression, anxiety, and PTSD.
 You should pursue each of those claims if they all impact your ability to work.

 Don’t just put all your eggs in one basket.
 Similarly, if you have mental disabilities and physical disabilities, you should pursue both types if they impact your ability to work.
 For example, if depression and a back condition keep you from working, it may be in your best interest to pursue both conditions on your disability application.